-3. Examining the application of the bar against scandalous and obscene matter
+Examining the application of the bar against scandalous and obscene matter

-Having identified the possible meanings of the terms 'obscene' and 'scandalous,' this section examines how the Registrar of Trade Marks administers Section 9(2)(c).
-The examination is carried out through 1) The Trade Marks Manual, 143 which explains the practice and procedure of the Trade Marks Registry, and 2) The Trade Marks Register, 144 which contains a record of all the trademark applications filed before the Trade Marks Registry.
+Having identified the possible meanings of the terms 'obscene' and 'scandalous,' this section examines how the Registrar of Trade Marks administers s.9(2)(c).
+The examination is carried out through (1) The Trade Marks Manual, 142 which explains the practice and procedure of the Trade Marks Registry, and (2) The Trade Marks Register, 143 which contains a record of all the trademark applications filed before the Trade Marks Registry.

-3.1.
 Trade Marks Manual

 Section 98 of the Trade Marks Act, 1999 gives due recognition to the practice of the trademark registry.
 This provision empowers the Registrar of Trade Marks to participate in legal proceedings where the relief sought involves the alteration or rectification of entries in the Trade Marks Register, or in matters concerning the operational procedures of the Registry.
 In order to promote consistency and transparency in the discretionary powers exercised by the functionaries of the Trade Marks Registry, a Trade Marks Manual is prepared.
 The manual encapsulates the provisions and practices outlined in Trade Marks Act, 1999, and Trade Marks Rules, 2017, presenting them along with the office procedures in a simplified and coherent manner.
-It derives its relevance from Section 98, and functions as a general guide enumerating and explaining the practice of the Trade Marks Registry.
-This section explores the interpretation of Section 9(2)(c) by the Indian Trade Marks Manual.
+It derives its relevance from s.98, and functions as a general guide enumerating and explaining the practice of the Trade Marks Registry.
+This section explores the interpretation of s.9(2)(c) by the Indian Trade Marks Manual.

 The interaction of morality and scandal plays a controversial role in trademark law.
-Expressing their disagreement with the English law's approach to this interaction, the Indian lawmakers turned to the Australian legal model in 1955, which expressly dissociates morality from scandal.
+Expressing their disagreement with the English law's approach to this interaction, the Indian lawmakers turned to the Australian legal model in 1955, which expressly dissociates morality E.I.P.R.
+235 from scandal.
 The Indian Trade Marks Manual fails to accommodate this statutory lineage and its effect on the interaction of morality and scandal.
 The Manual notes, "Scandalous marks are those likely to offend accepted principles of morality."
-The manual's explicit reference to
+The manual's explicit reference to morality is contrary to the legislative origin of the bar against scandalous marks and can lead to overbroad regulation.